Creating healthy families: Mothers share their stories

 Copied

 Glory is 32 and a mother of nine.
 She didn’t receive an education, and makes money selling small meat parcels at the local market.
-It was at the market that she heard about MSI from the town crier who said that a team was coming to provide family planning options – something Glory had never had before.
+At that local market, Glory heard the town crier announce that MSI was coming to provide family planning options.
+She wanted to find out more.

 “I just came to listen to the counselling session, and that’s made me decide to take up a service.
 I have nine children and I don’t want more, I want a break, a rest, so I can attend to my work and other things.”